 there are a few factors to discuss.
 Your optician will ask about your medical

-issues.
-You’ll also want to discuss your lifestyle, as this may determine the
+You’ll also want to discuss your lifestyle, as this may determine the best

 The answers to these questions can help your optician determine the best lenses for you.
 Maybe you’re a good candidate for extended wear (overnight) lenses, daily disposables, bi-weekly lenses or monthly contact lenses.
 Or you might require special toric lenses to correct astigmatism or perhaps even multifocal contact lenses.
 You’ll find out during this evaluation.